How to Clear Cache in WordPress: 6 Simple Methods

 Clear Cache With WP Fastest Cache

-WP Fastest Cache is another popular caching plugin famous for its various optimization and caching features, such as minifications, cache preloading, and GZIP compression.
+WP Fastest Cache is another popular caching plugin famous for its various optimization and cache management features, such as minifications, cache preloading, and GZIP compression.
 It comes with an intuitive dashboard and uses mod_rewrite to provide the fastest caching solution.

 Users can enable cache timeout to save the hassle of clearing the cache manually.
 The plugin can also automatically delete all cache files whenever a new page or post is published – this prevents outdated data from being displayed on your WordPress site.